-By early April 2008, Texas Pacific Group had invested ~\$7.5 billion (\$5.5B in convertible preferred stock and \$2B in common stock) in WM at a price of \$8.75, or a discount of 33% to the closing price (over \$13) of the transaction.
+By early April 2008, Texas Pacific Group had invested \$7.5 billion (\$5.5B in convertible preferred stock and \$2B in common stock) in WM at a price of \$8.75, or a discount of 33% to the closing price (over \$13) of the transaction.
 One could justifiably conclude this would be a very strong indicator of support given the size and reputation of TPG, as well as an implied commitment that TPG would be willing to engage in an all-out buyout if need be.

 Apparently, the guys at TPG were either uncommitted or they did not understand the full nature of WM's risk exposure.
 Alternatively, they may have not realized that unregulated naked shorting would be the real force that would serve to take WM down.
 After all, naked shorting has always been illegal according to securities laws.
-However, the SEC has also allowed such a high level of ambiguity for compliance to this rule that it has gone largely without any monitoring or accountability.

-Either way, the lack clear lack of planning by TPG and failure to commit to an all out buyout of WM prior to investing \$7.5 billion represents complete recklessness in my opinion, and should spark many lawsuits by their investors.
+Either way, the lack clear lack of planning by TPG and failure to commit to an all out buyout of WM prior to investing \$7 billion is completely reckless in my opinion and should spark many lawsuits by their investors.
 It was one of the worst investment mistakes made in U.S. history.

-On July 15, 2008 the SEC issued an emergency order to suspend all naked shorting for a select group of 19 financial firms.
+On July 15, 2008 the SEC issued an emergency order to suspend all naked shorting for 19 financial firms.
 According to sources at the SEC, this list was created by the exchanges.
-I know this to be untrue.
-In fact, I know this list was created by the Federal Reserve and Treasury Secretary Henry Paulson, then handed to SEC Chairman Christopher Cox to sign.

 This order was effective on July 21, 2008.
 It was later extended until August 12, 2008.
 On September 17, 2009, SEC Chairman Cox issued a permanent ban on naked shorting of all stocks, as if to imply the regulations set in place to bar naked shorting never existed despite Regulation SHO passed in 2005 and the Act of '34.
-This represents just one more of hundreds of examples of SEC incompetence.